-DEFINITION: Logistics performance index: Efficiency of customs clearance process (1=low to 5=high).
+DEFINITION: Logistics performance index: Overall (1=low to 5=high).
+Logistics Performance Index overall score reflects perceptions of a country's logistics based on efficiency of customs clearance process, quality of trade- and transport-related infrastructure, ease of arranging competitively priced shipments, quality of logistics services, ability to track and trace consignments, and frequency with which shipments reach the consignee within the scheduled time.
+The index ranges from 1 to 5, with a higher score representing better performance.
 Data are from Logistics Performance Index surveys conducted by the World Bank in partnership with academic and international institutions and private companies and individuals engaged in international logistics.
 2009 round of surveys covered more than 5,000 country assessments by nearly 1,000 international freight forwarders.
 Respondents evaluate eight markets on six core dimensions on a scale from 1 (worst) to 5 (best).
 The markets are chosen based on the most important export and import markets of the respondent's country, random selection, and, for landlocked countries, neighboring countries that connect them with international markets.
-Details of the survey methodology are in Arvis and others' Connecting to Compete 2010: Trade Logistics in the Global Economy (2010).
-Respondents evaluated efficiency of customs clearance processes (i.e. speed, simplicity and predictability of formalities), on a rating ranging from 1 (very low) to 5 (very high).
-Scores are averaged across all respondents.
+Scores for the six areas are averaged across all respondents and aggregated to a single score using principal components analysis.
+Details of the survey methodology and index construction methodology are in Arvis and others' Connecting to Compete 2010: Trade Logistics in the Global Economy (2010).
 Figures expressed per million population for the same year.